Shimon Farkas: Cantorial career

-Music In The Family
+Personal life

 Shimon and Veronica have three children, Chaim, Mimi, and Dov.
 Both sons, have followed in their father's footsteps with performances and recordings with their father and on their own.

-Dov Farkas served as Cantor of the South Head Synagogue in Sydney for eight years, after which he served as Cantor of the Chabad House of Caulfield - 770 in Melbourne for five years.
 In 2008, Dov was appointed Chief Cantor of the Caulfield Hebrew Congregation in Melbourne, Australia.
 Chaim Farkas serves as President of the Ichud Shivat Tzion congregation in Tel Aviv, and leads occasional services at Ichud Shivat Tzion.

 Eden Shifroni, Farkas's granddaughter, is a soprano with the Melbourne Symphony Orchestra, and grew up watching her grandfather sing as the chazzan at Sydney’s Central Synagogue.
 Shifroni won the 2024 IFAC Handa Australian Singing Competition Finals, accompanied by the Opera Australia Orchestra.
 She also received a Ryman Healthcare Opera Scholarship with Melba Opera Trust, where students are coached in multiple languages.

 Participation In The March of the Living

 Frank Lowy at the 2013 March of the Living in Auschwitz-Birkenau in front of the cattle car he donated in memory of his father, Hugo.